2017 BMW 2 Series Prices: MSRP vs Dealer Invoice vs True Dealer Cost

 MSRP Invoice Price Destination Fee Holdback Dealer Cost

-To avoid overpaying on a new BMW 2 Series, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new BMW 2 Series, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 Buyers find the 2017 BMW 2 Series in either a coupe or a soft-top convertible.
 BMW’s xDrive allows drivers to enjoy all-wheel drive for about $2,000 more on all models of this vehicle.
 Starting at about $34,145, the 230i coupe is the base trim for the BMW 2 Series.
 Push-button ignition, leatherette upholstery and 60/40 split folding rear seats makes it a joy to drive or ride in this hardtop vehicle.

 For about $5,500 more, enjoy owning the 230i convertible featuring three color choices in its power retractable soft-top.

 The sportier 240i starts at about $45,445.
 This vehicle comes with sport suspension and exhaust, variable-ratio steering and a sport instrument cluster.
 Charge phones in the vehicle or use it as a mobile hotspot.
 Enhanced driving features ensure that drivers stay securely on the road at all times.
 Buyers can choose between the standard automatic transmission or a manual transmission.

 Equipped with the same features as the 240i couple, the 240i convertible starts at about $50,045.
 Again, buyers get three color choices in the power retractable soft-top.